Ted, Jed, and Ned

 - Ed Fed His Dog Ted target text

-Tell the children that today they are going to make sure that Ned, Ted, and Jed (display the respective dog pictures) get fed while they read and write words ending in –ed, such as Ted, Ned, Jed, and fed.
+The children will make sure that Ned, Ted, and Jed (display the respective dog pictures) get fed while they read and write words ending in –ed, such as Ted, Ned, Jed, and fed.

 Ted, Jed, and Ned

-- Divide the class into two teams.
-Have teams sit behind the colored lines.
+- Divide the class into two teams and have the teams sit behind a colored tape line on either side of the room.

-- Place three “dog bowls” in between the two teams.
+- Put a dog bone on a bean bag or ball and place three “dog bowls” in between the two lines.

 - Have a child from each team stand and toss a beanbag into one of the “dog bowls”.